 Clearwater Levant Single Lever Mono Pull Out Kitchen Mixer Tap

 If dark green or blue aren't your thing, then look to add some pops of bright colours to your kitchen in 2023.
 Whether it's a vibrant splashback, bright accessories or wall art, this is the year of contrasting the more popular darker tones with bright colours.

 As you can probably tell, 2023 is the year of creating a kitchen that stands out from the crowd.
 If you don't want to do this with your fixtures and cabinets, why not add a patterned floor?
 Whether it's bringing back the classic checkerboard or restoring some vibrant vintage tiles, it's a great opportunity to create a feature you won't find in any other home.

 One word of warning, if you want to add a vibrant floor, it's a good idea to keep the patterns in the rest of your kitchen to a minimum.
 Mixing a patterned floor with vibrant wallpapers will likely be too much for your eyes to take in.

-That concludes our roundup of the top 2022 kitchen trends!
-If you want some more ideas and inspiration, take a look at our Country Kitchen, Industrial Kitchen, Scandinavian Kitchen and Rose Gold Kitchen Ideas guides.
+That concludes our roundup of the top 2023 kitchen trends!
+If you want some more ideas and inspiration, take a look at our Country Kitchen, Industrial Kitchen, Scandinavian Kitchen and Rose Gold Kitchen Ideas.